awsdocs/aws-storagegateway-user-guide/doc_source/resource_vtl-devices.md

  After your gateway is activated, you can choose to select a different medium changer type\.

 **Important**
-If your tape gateway uses the Symantec Backup Exec 2014 or NetBackup 7\.x backup software, you must select the AWS\-Gateway\-VTL device type\.
-For more information on how to change the medium changer after gateway activation for these applications, see [Best Practices for using Veritas Backup products \(NetBackup, Backup Exec\) with the Amazon Web Services \(AWS\) Storage Tape Gateway\-VTL](https://www.veritas.com/support/en_US/article.100014745) in *Symantec Support*\.
+If your Tape Gateway uses the Symantec Backup Exec 2014 or NetBackup 7\.x backup software, you must select the AWS\-Gateway\-VTL device type\.
+For more information on how to change the medium changer after gateway activation for these applications, see [Best Practices for using Veritas Backup products \(NetBackup, Backup Exec\) with the Amazon Web Services Storage Tape Gateway\-VTL](https://www.veritas.com/support/en_US/article.100014745) in *Symantec Support*\.

 **To select a different medium changer type after gateway activation**